yoonghan/React-Native-Scaffold/README.md

 3. Start the storybook with "npm run storybook".
 4. Open a browser to *http://localhost:7007*, and the components can be viewed.
 If there are no menu, check again index.js.

+## Testing
+Enabled testing for HOC and Redux. **Please note**, that all imports needs to be "import * as React from 'react'", this is a proper library import.
+Test are based on both JEST and ENZYME. **Rule of Thumb**, Component testing are not useful, hence it is not created.

 ## 3rd Party API used.

 | Api        | Usage           | Url  | License  |